All Products

 Procedure

-Configure and enable a complete graceful shutdown solution in different business forms and deployment scenarios.
-The procedure consists of two steps:
+This section describes how to configure and enable the graceful shutdown solution for different business forms and deployment scenarios.
+The procedure consists of two steps.

 Step 1: Perform initial integration with executors by using different frameworks